 There's a programmable Function 2 button on the right of the top deck (it's been relabeled "Fn2" from the previous model); a hotshoe (iTTL) for an external flash with a small removable cover (yeah, you'll probably lose it) and the Quick Menu Dial, which is basically the same as from the P7000 but much more responsive.
-(More about this later in the Shooter's Report).
+(More about this later in the Field Test).
 Just turn the dial to your desired function and press the dial's center button to bring up an onscreen menu for each function.
 Functions include image quality, ISO sensitivity, white balance, bracketing, My Menu and Picture Control.

 A small button marked with a lightning bolt and pac-man symbol triggers a the pop-up flash.
 While it's tiny, the flash has pretty good range with ISO set to Auto: from a foot to 29 ft on the wide-angle; and a foot to 14 feet on the telephoto.
 Below the hotshoe is a small optical viewfinder with its diopter correction dial to the left.
 One minor ergonomic tweak is that the strap lugs on the side of the body now swivel, to help keep the shoulder strap from tangling.
 Instead of solid metal lugs that take a cloth-only camera strap, the Nikon P7100 uses smaller lugs that require D-rings that can rattle while recording movies.